 If this is your first time here then please check out the earlier post in this series; you can check them out here:

 In today’s post, I am going to discuss our need for relational support in developing our Internal Operating System.
 As we develop a healthy Internal operating system we will gain the ability to successfully apply the “app” of discipline to our life.
 Now, before we get into this third point, I want to make it clear that this information is based on my study of Dr. Townsend’s book The Entitlement Cure.

 Are you ready for Step 3?
 Let’s do it!

 Galatians 6:1-2 (NLT) – Dear brothers and sisters, if another believer is overcome by some sin, you who are godly should gently and humbly help that person back onto the right path.
 And be careful not to fall into the same temptation yourself.
 Share each other’s burdens, and in this way obey the law of Christ.

-So far we have looked at creating our worthwhile goals and external structure.
+So far we have looked at creating our worthwhile goals (BHAG or WIG) and external structure.
 Now we start to add some accountability to our goals so that we have a team in our corner cheering us on and pushing us to excellence.
-As you recruit friends to help you in your goals you will want to think about these aspects of your friends character:
+As you recruit friends to help you with your goals you will want to think about these aspects of your friend’s character:

 - They should be engaged in your personal growth – choose friends that will have the time to meet with you on a regular basis during this time of growth.
 As they meet with you they have your permission to ask you detailed questions about your progress and offer ideas for further growth.